 The Company is continually investigating financing options.
 The continuing operations of the Company are dependent upon its ability to obtain adequate financing or to commence profitable operations in the future.

-Subsequent to September 30, 2019, the Company completed a non-brokered private placement share issue for aggregate gross proceeds of \$606,000.
-(Refer to Section 6 - "Financing" below for further information).
+On October 15, 2020, 2,300,000, warrants, expiring October 20, 2020, were exercised for total proceeds of \$230,000.
 The Company feels that it has sufficient working capital to finance general and administration and other operating expenses for 12 months assuming similar activity levels to the previous year.
 However, increases in activity levels, new property acquisitions and any level of exploration on it mineral properties may require additional financing.
 There can be no assurance that the Company will be successful in obtaining financing.
-Refer to Note 1 "Nature of operations" to the Audited Consolidated Financial Statements for the year ended September 30, 2019 that accompanies this document.
+Refer to Note 1 "Nature of operations and continuance of operations" to the Audited Consolidated Financial Statements for the year ended September 30, 2020 that accompanies this document.